-GHSC uses the process for the development of the DWMS Annual Report as a means to simulate the internal audit.
+GHC currently uses the process for the development of the DWMS Annual Report in lieu of a DWMS internal audit.
 Refer to section 12.1 for details.

 The frequency of external audits of the Drinking Water Management System will be determined in consultation with the local Public Health Unit.
 Audits will be carried out by an independent auditor approved by NSW Health.